< Back to Program List

 The minor in Environmental Engineering is composed of the following courses:

 A. Two required courses:

 - ESM 212 Introduction to Environmental Engineering or BME 305 Biofluids* or CME 318 Chemical Engineering Fluid Mechanics* or MEC 364 Introduction to Fluid Mechanics*

 - One course selected from CHE 312 Physical Chemistry, short course or CHE 301 Physical Chemistry I

 *May be taken as a technical elective if not taken as a required course.

 B. Technical electives (choose four, of which at least one must be an ESG or ESM course):

-- ESG 301 Sustainability of the Long Island Pine Barrens
+- ENV 301 Sustainability of the Long Island Pine Barrens

 - ESG 332 Materials Science I: Structure and Properties of Materials